-Once you have downloaded and installed your choice of web browser, make sure to change the web browser's preference setting to automatically download updates.
+Once you have downloaded and installed your choice of web browser, make sure to change the web browser's preference setting to download updates automatically.
 Follow the Canvas Browser requirements for information on using Canvas.

 Install web browser plug-ins

-- Required Java - The latest Java version contains important enhancements to improve performance, stability and security of the Java applications that run on your machine.
+- Required Java - The latest Java version contains important enhancements to improve the performance, stability, and security of the Java applications that run on your machine.
 Installing this free update will ensure that your Java applications continue to run safely and efficiently.

 Connecting from Off-Campus

-The Virtual Private Network (VPN) service is also available which allows you to create a secure connection via the internet between your computer and the Kent State University network.
+The Virtual Private Network (VPN) service is also available, allowing you to create a secure connection via the internet between your computer and the Kent State University network.
 This service can be used for some university services, but the Proxy is required for library resources.

 Online Proctored Testing

 Some courses have proctored testing for exams.
 Kent State University uses Proctorio for online proctored testing.
-If your course is using Proctorio you will need the Proctorio Chrome browser extension.
-Visit the student proctored testing page for more information on Proctorio, frequently asked questions, Top 10 Tips for using Proctorio, and proctored testing support.
+If your course uses Proctorio, you will need the Proctorio Chrome browser extension.
+Visit the student proctored testing page for more information on Proctorio, frequently asked questions, and proctored testing support.

-Your course may use Microsoft Teams for synchronous sessions, discussions, group work or office hours.
+Your course may use Microsoft Teams for synchronous sessions, discussions, group work, or office hours.
 If you have not already, download the Teams app.
-If you are unfamiliar with the program refer to the Teams for Students information page.
+If unfamiliar with the program, refer to the Teams for Students information page.